 - Smart virtual assistants will automatically schedule meetings or interviews that you need to do repeatedly;

-- You can set reminders for your most important tasks to stay on top of your task management;
+- Using task management software you can set reminders for your most important tasks to stay on top of your task management;

 - Their ability to turn speech into text helps record minutes from previous meetings.